Ordering-disordering dynamics of the $q$-voter model under random external bias: Consensus Time

 \section{Consensus Time}

-Two key dynamical observables in VMs are the exit time (also known as the relaxation time or consensus time) and the exit probability.
-The exit time quantifies the average time required for the system to reach a fully ordered (absorbing) state, starting from an initial condition $c(0)$.
-All agents adopt the same opinion in this state, and no further changes occur.
+Two key dynamical observables in the voter models are the mean consensus time (hereafter, ``consensus time”) and the exit probability.
+The consensus time is the mean first-passage time to an absorbing consensus state (all-$+1$ or all-$-1$), given an initial fraction $c(0)$, under absorbing boundaries at $c=0$ and $c=1$.
+All agents share the same opinion in that state, and no further changes occur.

 In the model considered here, consensus can be achieved under two distinct limiting conditions: (1) Absence of external fields: When the independence probability vanishes, i.e., $p = 0$, agent updates occur solely via interaction with a unanimous $q$-panel.
-In this case, the dynamics are entirely deterministic in the thermodynamic limit ($N \to \infty$), and the final state depends only on the initial condition.
+In this case, the dynamics are entirely deterministic in the thermodynamic limit, and the final state depends only on the initial condition.
 If $c(0) > 1/2$, the system evolves to $c = 1$, while for $c(0) < 1/2$, it evolves to $c = 0$.
-(2) Absence of competition between external fields: When the bias parameter is fixed at either $s = 0$ or $s = 1$, the external field deterministically drives the system to the $-1$ or $+1$ absorbing state, respectively.
+(2) Absence of competition between external fields.
+When the bias parameter is fixed at either $s = 0$ or $s = 1$, the external field deterministically drives the system to the $-1$ or $+1$ absorbing state, respectively.
 In this regime, the consensus time decreases monotonically with increasing $p$.

 In general, the consensus time is influenced by the drift $v(c) = R(c) - L(c)$ and the diffusion function $D(c) = [R(c) + L(c)]/(2N)$.
 While obtaining a closed-form solution for $T(c)$ is generally intractable due to the nonlinear structure of $v(c)$ and $D(c)$, well-performing approximate solutions can be obtained in the large-$N$ limit with negligible diffusion.
+Within this approximation, the consensus time from the initial fraction (condition) $c(0)$ is